MechanicalRock/mechanicalrock.github.io/_posts/2017-08-10-using-AWS-API-with-cross-account-role(javascript).markdown

 ---
 layout: post
 title:  "Using AWS With Cross Account Role (Javascript)"
-date:   2017-07-17
+date:   2017-08-14
 categories: javascript aws-sdk
 author: Bryan Yu
 ---

 Using AWS API With Cross Account Role (Javascript)

-This article highlights the preliminary steps of performing AWS API calls in Javascript for a cross account role without going into too much detail.
+This article highlights the preliminary steps of performing AWS API calls in Javascript for a cross account role.

-Why would you want to do this?
-Because you are currently working on a project using Javascript’s AWS API and have absolutely no idea how to do stuff with cross accounts.
+Setting up for cross account roles is outside the scope of this, so if you need more information on that, visit <a href="https://aws.amazon.com/blogs/security/how-to-enable-cross-account-access-to-the-aws-management-console/">AWS policies and groups for cross account access</a>.

-Before starting, it is assumed that you have already configured the necessary AWS policies and groups for cross account access, if not look <a href="https://aws.amazon.com/blogs/security/how-to-enable-cross-account-access-to-the-aws-management-console/">here</a>.
+There are a multitude of <a href="http://blog.flux7.com/aws-cross-accounts-access-part-2">reasons and benefits</a> for taking the cross account approach.
+At the end of the day, they usually boil down to security, billing and access to customer accounts

 In the AWS Console, you can easily switch roles by using a link specific to switching to the cross account role.
 In code we will need to do something slightly different.